 This Raw Peach Tart is perfect for the warmer months when you want a cool treat that’s light and refreshing.
 When I think of desserts during this time of year in the Nashville heat, my body craves something slightly sweet but also chilled.
 This recipe satisfies both!
 It’s also a great dessert to bring to summer BBQ’s with friends, to share something new.

-Now by the looks of this tart, you may be thinking it’s going to take you a lot of time and effort.
-You have half of that equation correct.
+You may be thinking it’s going to take you a lot of time to make this dessert, but trust me it looks fancy with it’s presentation, but it’s incredibly simple.
 The only time consuming part of this recipe is allowing the crust to cool for at least two hours in the freezer or overnight in the refrigerator, which allows the crust to become very firm and a lot easier to work with and layer the peaches on top.
-Decorating this raw tart is where you can let your creativity shine; you don’t have to decorate in this concentric circle design, you can simply cut the peaches in small cubes, lay the slices flat, etc., whatever floats your boat!
+Decorating this raw tart is where you can let your creativity shine; you don’t have to decorate in this concentric circle design, you can simply cut the peaches in small cubes, lay the slices flat, etc., whatever you enjoy!

-This recipe is also wonderful because it can be made in one large tart pan as pictured above or you can use mini tart pans, check these fun ones out here and here!
+This recipe is also wonderful because it can be made in one large tart pan as pictured above or you can use mini tart pans, check these fun ones out here and here.
 This tart pan was one I had on hand, but mini tart pans would be perfect for individualizing desserts at a gathering, party, BBQ’s as mentioned above, or special occasions.
-And who can resist miniature things?
-I can’t (especially this)!
+Pictured above is the first step in making the crust before putting it in the fridge or freezer to cool.
+The next picture below is step 2 where you can start to place the sliced peaches in a circular design.

 - 1 cup dates, pitted